-Linking the new koala habitat mapping with the Queensland Government’s existing vegetation and ecosystem mapping, and incorporating koala sighting data, allows the new koala habitat modelling to be updated and refined as data becomes available.
+Linking the koala habitat mapping with the Queensland Government’s existing vegetation and ecosystem mapping, and incorporating koala sighting data, allows the koala habitat modelling to be updated and refined as data becomes available.

-For further information on the new koala habitat mapping, see Spatial modelling for koalas in South East Queensland .
+For further information on the koala habitat mapping, see Spatial modelling for koalas in South East Queensland .